alan-turing-institute/AutisticaCitizenScience/README.md

   - ⚠️ Using GitHub can be a little confusing.
   Please let us know if you have any questions getting started.

-## Community input
+## Community recommendations

-You can see suggestions from other members of the community in the [community recommendations](community-recommendations) directory.
+You can see suggestions from other members of the community in the [community recommendations](community-recommendations) folder.

 ## Project management